lhcb/starterkit-lessons/first-analysis-steps/asking-questions.md

 to think for themselves or did not do their homework before asking their question.

-> ## Volunteers {.callout}
->
+{% callout "Volunteers" %}
-> Remember people are volunteering their time to help you.
-They have busy
-> lives and there are a lot of questions.
+Remember people are volunteering their time to help you.
+They have busy lives and there are a lot of questions.
 So they filter ruthlessly.
-Make
-> sure your question is the most interesting one out there, and people
-> will choose to help you.
+Make sure your question is the most interesting one out there, and people will choose to help you.
+{% endcallout %}

 It is OK that you are not technically competent, what you need to show is that you have the skills to become competent: alert, thoughtful, observant,